-Haitong Bank, as Manager, has engaged, and may in the future engage, in investment banking and/or commercial banking transactions in the ordinary course of business.
-The Manager may also make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for its own account and for the accounts of its customers.
-Such investments and securities may involve securities and/or instruments issued by Haitong Bank itself.
-The Manager may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend that its clients acquire, long and/or short positions in such securities and instruments.
+Each Manager may have engaged, and may in the future engage, in investment banking and/or commercial banking transactions in the ordinary course of business.
+Each Manager may also make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for its own account and for the accounts of its customers.
+Such investments and securities activities may involve securities and/or instruments issued by Haitong Bank itself.
+Each Manager may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend that its clients acquire, long and/or short positions in such securities and instruments.